MicrosoftDocs/microsoft-style-guide/styleguide/accessibility/writing-all-abilities.md

 **Don’t use directional terms as the only clue to location.** *Left, right, up, down, above,* and *below* aren’t very useful for people who use screen-reading software.
-If you must use a directional term, provide additional text about the location, such as *in the **Save As** dialog box, on the **Standard** toolbar, or in the title bar*.
+If you must use a directional term, provide additional text about the location, such as *in the **Save As** dialog box, on the **Standard** toolbar,* or *in the title bar.*

 ## Document alternate input methods

 **In product documentation, document all supported modes of interaction, input commands, and keyboard shortcuts.** Include mice, keyboards, voice recognition devices, game controllers, gestures, and other interaction modes.
-Use the [Accessibility Product Template](https://enableweb/intranet$/Technical%20Solutions/Section_1_Accessibility_product_template.doc)[](file://///enableweb/intranet$/Technical%20Solutions/Section_1_Accessibility_product_template.doc) to get started.
-(The template requires Microsoft network access.)

 **Learn more**
-[Documenting Accessibility Features and Services in Your Product's Help System](https://microsoft.sharepoint.com/teams/msenable/_layouts/15/WopiFrame.aspx?sourcedoc=%7B0891E2BB-087F-48E9-B1D4-3EA50DF8A254%7D&file=Documenting_Accessibility_Features.doc&action=default&DefaultItemOpen=1) provides instructions for and links to an Accessibility Boilerplate and an Accessibility Product Template.
-(This page requires Microsoft network access.)
 [Describing alternative input methods](/style-guide/procedures-instructions/describing-alternative-input-methods)

 **In procedures and instructions, use generic verbs that apply to all input methods and devices.** Avoid verbs like *click* (mouse) and *swipe* (touch) that don't make sense with some alternative input methods used for accessibility.